All Episodes

 Civil war.

-Nobody's used the term ethnic cleansing yet, because if they did the Libs would have to join forces with us on it.
+Nobody's used the term ethnic cleansing yet, because if they did, the Libs would have to join forces with us on it.

 But there are clearly U.S. national interests at stake involved in Iraq.

-Al Qaeda and international terrorism.
+Al-Qaeda and international terrorism.

-The Democrats start a war, it's all fine, and it's valorous.
+The Democrats start a war.

-And it is moral, and it is worth it.
+And it is worth it.

 And it's obviously no U.S. vital national interests were at stake.

-Now, Mrs. Clinton, who was leading this effort, or claiming to, with all these public pronouncements, visits to Fort Dix, the bringing of uh refugees, Kosovar refugees to Fort Dix, now running for president, doing everything she can to please the anti-war crowd in this country that Iraq's not worth it.
+Now, Mrs. Clinton, who was leading this effort, or claiming to, with all these public pronouncements, visits to Fort Dix, the bringing of refugees, Kosovar refugees to Fort Dix, now running for president, doing everything she can to please the anti-war crowd in this country.

 Just isn't worth it.

-Uh anyway, I got to take a brief time out here, folks.
+Anyway, I got to take a brief time out here, folks.

-And there's some really good stuff in there, but we had breaking news today.
+And there's some really good stuff in there, but we had breaking news today, breaking news that you will not hear anywhere else.

-I can I can just imagine the feverish, feverish activity at Clinton Inc.
+I can just imagine the feverish, feverish activity at Clinton Inc. in the war room going on right now.

 We've got to straighten this out before Limbaugh takes it too far down the road.